pfr/VideoSpeedTracker/README.md

 Win7telx64 executables have been added on 15 Feb 2016.
 See the section named "Installing executables" in the User Manual.

+As of 28 March 2016, watch the use of the speed tracker in support of documenting Charlottesville, Virginia's current failures to address urban vehicular assault in its established residential neighborhoods at www.github.com/eyetach/CharlottesvilleSpeeds.
+Wiki coming soon.

 Video example:

 [![Video example](http://img.youtube.com/vi/1HVkKysDvGA/0.jpg)](http://www.youtube.com/watch?v=1HVkKysDvGA "Video Speed Tracker on a 25 MPH Residential Street")